-Screening for English language proficiency must take place within 30 calendar days after the student's enrollment in the district.
+Screening for English language proficiency must take place within 30 calendar days after the student's enrollment in the district at the start of the school year.
 For preschool programs, screening must take place no later than 30 calendar days after the student begins participation in the program.
 For students who enroll after the 30th day, schools have 14 calendar days to complete the screening.
 Teachers and administrators must complete online administrator training to become certified to administer the grade appropriate state-prescribed screener.
 For more information about training and ordering EL screeners, please visit the Student Assessment KC page.

-For kindergarten, all students identified through the HLS, including students previously screened when enrolled in preschool, must be screened using the state-prescribed screening instrument for kindergarten.
+For kindergarten, all students identified through the HLS as having a diverse language background, including students previously screened when enrolled in preschool, must be re-screened using the state-prescribed screening instrument for kindergarten.